-To December 31, 2003, the Company had made payments required totaling 115,490 (100,000) to Crucell pursuant to the terms of the Research License and Option Agreement, a further 120,697 (100,000) was incurred (not paid) during 2004 and an additional 126,355 (100,000) was incurred during 2005 leaving a total of 236,880 (200,000) owing as at December 31, 2005.
+To December 31, 2003, the Company had made payments required totaling \$115,490 (€100,000) to Crucell pursuant to the terms of the Research License and Option Agreement.
+Pursuant to the terms of the Research License and Option Agreement, a further \$120,697 (€100,000) was incurred (not paid) during 2004 and an additional \$126,355 (€100,000) was incurred during 2005 leaving a total of \$236,880 (€200,000) owing as at December 31, 2005.
 As of the date of this Annual Report the Company had not paid this amount.
 Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy three months after receipt in writing to the defaulting party.
 Effective June 6, 2005, Crucell gave the Company notice of default whereby the Company had three months to remedy the default.
 On November 16, 2005, Crucell provided notice of Termination by Default due to the Company's failure to remedy the default within the required three month period.
 The Company is currently negotiating a reinstatement of the Research and License Option Agreement with Crucell which is expects to complete within the next month.